Skip to content

 Erik Francas··5 min read

-In today's digital landscape, mobile optimisation isn't just a nice-to-have feature—it's absolutely essential for business success.
-With over 60% of UK internet users browsing primarily on mobile devices, ensuring your website delivers an exceptional mobile experience can make the difference between converting visitors into customers or watching them bounce to your competitors.
+In today's digital landscape, mobile optimisation is not a nice-to-have.
+It is essential for business success.
+Over 60% of UK internet users browse mainly on mobile devices.
+So a great mobile experience can be decisive.
+It can convert visitors into customers or send them bouncing to your competitors.

-For SME owners in hospitality, fitness, and retail, mobile optimisation is particularly crucial.
-Your potential customers are likely searching for restaurants whilst out and about, booking fitness classes on their commute, or browsing products during their lunch break.
-If your website isn't mobile-friendly, you're missing out on countless opportunities to grow your business.
+For SME owners in hospitality, fitness, and retail, mobile optimisation is vital.
+Your potential customers search for restaurants while out and about.
+They book fitness classes on their commute.
+They browse products during lunch.
+If your site is not mobile-friendly, you miss countless chances to grow.

 Why Mobile Optimisation Matters for Your Business

-Google's mobile-first indexing means your website's mobile version is now the primary factor in search rankings.
-A poorly optimised mobile site doesn't just frustrate users—it actively hurts your visibility in search results.
-Moreover, studies show that 53% of mobile users abandon websites that take longer than three seconds to load, and 61% are unlikely to return to a mobile site they had trouble accessing.
+Google now uses mobile-first indexing.
+So your site's mobile version is the main factor in search rankings.
+A poorly optimised mobile site does more than frustrate users.
+It actively hurts your visibility in search results.
+Studies show 53% of mobile users abandon sites that take longer than three seconds to load.
+And 61% are unlikely to return to a mobile site they struggled with.

-For hospitality businesses, this could mean losing hungry customers to competitors with better mobile experiences.
-Fitness studios might miss out on last-minute class bookings, whilst retailers could watch potential sales slip away due to clunky mobile checkout processes.
+For hospitality businesses, this could mean losing hungry customers to rivals with better mobile experiences.
+Fitness studios might miss last-minute class bookings.
+Retailers could watch sales slip away due to clunky mobile checkouts.

 Byter DigitalWeb Services